Danco626/tc-redirect-action/readme.md

 # Terms and conditions redirect application
-This app is used to prompt users for updae T&C during the authentication flow.
+This app is used to prompt users for updated T&C during the authentication flow.

 ## Requirements
 * node